Informing. Entertaining.

 A confidential intake survey for participants and conversations with org leaders and event planners also help craft the final shape of the keynote.

-Topics include:
+Titles include:

 Attendees come away learning: